 These Keto Coconut Flour Waffles are soft, tender, have a great interior texture and are perfect topped with lots of butter and berries or a simple berry-stevia sauce (sauce recipe tips below).
-The waffles are nut-free and sweetened with only stevia; so they’re easy on digestion yet super satisfying when you want that carb-like-food!
+The waffles are nut-free, so they’re easy on digestion yet super satisfying when you want that carb-like-food!
 They’re also a great source of healthy fat, protein and fiber.
 Keto Coconut Flour Waffles are Paleo, Low-Carb & GAPS-friendly.

 These waffles are also great smothered with lots of butter and a bit of peanut butter!
 Don’t feel limited: Even try this Keto Chocolate Sauce on there, oh yeah.
 AND, I grandly love savory waffles: Top these lovelies with scrambled eggs, butter, sea salt, diced tomatoes, crumbled bacon and cheese and fresh herbs.
 Go sweet or savory; you can’t go wrong with waffles!!

 Make Ahead Options

 Waffles are also great when you’re on the go.
 Fold these tender waffles around your favorite deli meat: Turkey, avocado, lettuce — yum!
 Or: bacon, cheese and tomato — yum!
 Use them for lunches.
 Make the whole batch at breakfast and grab them for snacks when you need them.